devopyio/resource-requests-admission-controller/README.md

 This application provides a global limit for Pod resources.

-You can specify a `config.yaml` with max CPU, Memory or PVC limit and all resources exceeding the limit will be rejected.
+You can specify a `config.yaml` with max CPU Limits, CPU Requests, Memory Limits, Memory Requests or PVC limit and all resources exceeding the limit will be rejected.

-Note that once you use it with Deployments, users must specify resource requests to `0` and resource limits to value up to `maxCPULimit` or `maxMemLimit`.
-Otherwise you will get a validation error.

-Also this allows a custom config per namespace.
+A custom config per namespace is also possible.

 Here is an example config:
 ```